 The second reason is the ranking is just obscure.
 Yesterday I sent a tweet to @cocoanetics and the screenshot on the left shows the suggestions I got when typing “@c”.
 I would greatly prefer to see Twitter handles before names and it would never come to my mind to look for “Marie Cecile” with “@c”!

 Last but not least there is no visual feedback to show me why the app proposes a given user.
 So ok let me think… the ‘c’ was reffering to “Cécile” in “Marie-Cécile”!
 A bit far fetched!

-Now let’s imagine the same application with intant autocompletion even offline, good ranking and visual feedback… Appealing, isn’t it?
+Now let’s imagine the Twitter mobile app with instant autocompletion even offline, intuitive ranking, and visual feedback… Appealing, isn’t it?
 Twitter if you listen, check it up, I’m sure you’ll love Algolia Search!